DavideLigari/disease-prediction/documents/workflow.md

 - Z-score

 ### 3e.
 Community Detection
+1) transform the adjacency matrix into a co-occurrence matrix disease-disease
+2) clustering algorithm
+3) check results using a modularity measure

    - Identify possible communities and similarities between diseases, this information could be useful in prediction explanation.
    - Communities could have significant predictive properties.
 See [ChatGPT chat](https://chat.openai.com/share/d771039a-788d-4b0c-abaf-787d96d1b002)
    - Modularity can be used to asses soundness and compare different partitions

+#### - Statistical Significance

+Create a null model: use a configuration model, which is a random network that preserves the nummber of nodes, links, and the degree of each node (eg link swapping)
+Compute the z-score of the S2 and D2 metrics.

 ## 4. Data cleaning